Recovering and sharing knowledge of historic canvases

 Lab O has been self funded and with support of family donors since 2014.
 Istitutional support came in 2019 for research and a local exhibition.
 Travel support made two important presentations possible in 2019.

-If you consider to support the research please donate here
+If you consider to supporting the research please donate here

 The weaving studio is located in the historic centre of Odemira, close to the Atlantic Ocean,